StackStorm/st2docs/docs/source/install/__note_tested_env.rst

-.. note:: For the best evaluation experience, run |st2| Installer on one of the environments, which we continuously test and certify:
+.. note:: For the best evaluation experience, run the |st2| Installer on one of these environments, which we continuously test and certify:

     +---------------------+--------------+------------------------------------+
     |                     | **AWS AMI**  |    **Vagrant box**                 |